 Climate change has made the situation even worse: the frequency and the intensity of tropical storms in the Philippines are increasing, and they are striking the 7,000 islands with greater and greater ferocity – like Typhoon Mangkhut in September 2018.
 Over 3 million people were affected by the tropical cyclone and are dependent on emergency aid and reconstruction assistance.

 Every second counts in an emergency: early-warning systems must work.
 Emergency aid measures have to be implemented quickly.
 Escape routes must be clearly marked, and protected areas must be available for evacuated towns and villages.

-Help has been working in the Philippines since the end of 2013.
+Help has been working in the Philippines after the end of 2013.
 Our motto is “preparedness, not charity”.
-Together with our local partner organisations, Help is preparing the population for emergencies.
-At our training courses and workshops in the project region of Eastern Samar, people learn how to clearly assign responsibilities so that communities can respond to an emergency.
-Evacuation plans are prepared jointly so that people can be brought to safety quickly and effective aid can be provided to victims.
+Together with our local partner organisations, Help has prepared the population for emergencies.
+At our training courses and workshops in the project region of Eastern Samar, people learned how to clearly assign responsibilities so that communities can respond to an emergency.
+Evacuation plans have prepared jointly so that people can be brought to safety quickly and effective aid can be provided to victims.

 But our aid does not stop at preparing for the future.
 Immediately after Typhoon Haiyan and Typhoon Hagupit, Help provided emergency aid that was vital for survival and distributed food, materials for repairs and tarpaulins.